 You might even find you’re billing your clients more often when dealing with tax work, which will be good for your bottom line.

 However, it’s worth keeping a keen eye on what’s happening with your cash flow – get the balance right so your practice doesn’t get caught short.
 One way to help with cash flow and revenues is to…

 Your firm might see an increase in demand for tax services as businesses seek to stay on the right side of Making Tax Digital.

 Look at offering new tax support packages – they could provide specialist tax support that includes advice on complying with MTD and dealing with quarterly VAT submissions.
 This could be a handy way of creating an additional revenue stream for your firm.

 Be ready for Making Tax Digital

-Editor’s note: This post was originally published in August 2018 and has been updated for accuracy and relevance.
+Editor’s note: This post was originally published in August 2018, updated in October 2018, and has been updated again for relevance.

 Guide to Making Tax Digital for accountants and bookkeepers

 Discover what Making Tax Digital means for your practice including the key dates you need to know and the five steps you should take to prepare now.